 Keypad and Controls

-FlexiSpot E7 Pro: Includes a premium keypad with four programmable height presets, LED display, and a USB-A charging port built into the side.
-No extra charge.
+FlexiSpot E7 Pro: Ships with a premium keypad — four programmable height presets, LED height display, and a USB-A charging port built into the side.
+No upgrade required.

-UPLIFT V2: The included keypad has only manual up/down buttons—no memory presets.
-To get programmable presets, you need to upgrade the keypad for an additional $39.
+UPLIFT V3: The base keypad has only manual up/down buttons.
+No memory presets.
+To get programmable presets, you pay an extra $39 for the Advanced Memory Keypad.

 Price